phflot/multimodal_cam_calib/README.md

 This code consists of a python class to extract the circular calibration pattern in all cameras on synchronized recordings downsampled to 10hz and stores the results in an hdf5 file.
 The precomputed centers can then be used for multicamera calibration which is based on opencv's calibration functions.
+We use the calibration in the paper to project points from the stereo RGB cameras and from the Kinect into the thermal image.

 ## Citation